aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/getting-started.md

 	#### Setting up AWS Credentials with the AWS extension

-	The provided Dev Container also comes pre-installed with the VS Code AWS Extension, which you can use to easily set up you AWS Credentials with VS Code.
+	The provided Dev Container also comes pre-installed with the [AWS Toolkit Extension for Visual Studio Code](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/welcome.html), which you can use to easily set up you AWS Credentials with VS Code.

 	1. Click the AWS Extension icon on the nav bar on the far left of the screen

 	![Credential Setup Sample](media/credential_setup.png)

-	2. Click on your preferred method of signing in and complete the sign-in process
+	2. Click on your [preferred method](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/establish-credentials.html) of signing in and complete the sign-in process

 === "Manual Install"